The first mention of a lifeboat at Holyhead is in 1825, nearly 200 years ago. The coastal town of Holyhead has had a lifeboat ever since.

 In 1855 the Royal National Lifeboat Institution (RNLI) took over the running of the Holyhead lifeboat.

-Three years later in 1858 built the lifeboat station on the shore at Newry beach which still stands today.
+Three years later in 1858 the first lifeboat station was built on the shore at Newry beach which still stands today.
 Part of the original wooden frame for launching the lifeboat still remains today.
+This building is now jointly The Holyhead Maritime museum and The Harbourfront Bistro.

-In 1890 Holyhead lifeboat station took delivery of its first steam driven lifeboat, this was one of six that served with the RNLI.
+In 1890 Holyhead lifeboat station took delivery of its first steam driven lifeboat, “The Duke of Northumberland” this was one of six that served with the RNLI.

 This lifeboat continued its service for another 21 years until it was retired in 1929